tidyverse/dplyr/cran-comments.md

   This failure is related to improved error checking in dplyr: the fact that the code worked previously is the bug.

+* (broom: this has been fixed by a recent submission)